Prismic Glossary

 content delivery network (CDN)

-A network of servers to distribute content globally.
-Prismic uses a CDN to optimize query response times.
+A network of servers that helps deliver content faster worldwide.
+Prismic uses a CDN to speed up queries.

 content management